Predicates

 ,private

-The predicate scope (useful for testing if a predicate have a specific scope)
+The predicate scope (useful for testing if a predicate has a specific scope)

 static